-- We will ensure our promotion of the Transition Fund reaches care experienced young people so they are aware of the Transition Fund and what it can offer them. - We will continue to engage with care experienced young people through events such as Care Leavers Transition days. - We will fully support care experienced young people to successfully complete the application process.
+- We will ensure our promotion of our funds reaches care experienced young people so they are aware of what it can offer them. - We will continue to engage with care experienced young people through events such as Care Leavers Transition days. - We will fully support care experienced young people to successfully complete the application process for the Transition Fund and provide assistance to local authority social work colleagues where needed to make an application to the re-opened ILF on behalf of a young disabled person who is care experienced.

-Successful applications to the Transition Fund by care experienced young people remains at 13% for the past financial year.
-We have engaged with care experienced young people in a variety of ways but aim to engage further with care experienced young people including residential care services for young people to reach those who are eligible for the Transition Fund.
+Successful applications to the Transition Fund by care experienced young people remains at 13% of overall numbers for the past financial year.
+We have engaged with care experienced young people in a variety of ways but aim to engage further including with residential care services for young people to reach those who are eligible for the Transition Fund.
 Where an applicant indicates on the application that they are care experienced, we allocate a specific specialist caseworker to provide additional support through the application process.